ghc/ghc/README.md

 * `build -B` forces Shake to rerun all rules, even if the previous build results are are still up-to-date.

+#### Documentation

+To build GHC documentation, run `build docs --haddock`.
+The `docs` is the documentation target, and the `--haddock` flag enables building Haddock.
+This is a temporary solution and [we plan](https://github.com/snowleopard/hadrian/issues/414) to simplify this command to `build docs`.

 #### Source distribution

 To build a GHC source distribution tarball, run Hadrian with the `sdist-ghc` target.